Ritesh18p/Knowledge-Integrity-Engine/README.md

 # Knowledge Integrity Engine

-A production-grade Retrieval-Augmented Generation system that sits between Organizations knowledge base and its autonomous AI agents—verifying, cross-examining, and freshness-tracking organizational knowledge before any agent relies on it.
+An evidence-grounded Retrieval-Augmented Generation system that sits between Organizations knowledge base and its autonomous AI agents—verifying, cross-examining, and freshness-tracking organizational knowledge before any agent relies on it.

 ---